j9t/little-books/manuscript/html-css-frameworks.md

 A good framework is not only tailored but also usable.
 But what is usability for frameworks?
 It starts with applying the [common definition of usability](https://en.wikipedia.org/wiki/Usability): ease of use and learnability.
 And with a universal rule: Keep it simple.
 Simplicity helps everything.

 But that’s not a complete answer, and so we need to differentiate again.
-The distinction that serves us is not one between frameworks, but between roles: framework users and framework developers.
+Let’s make a distinction not between frameworks, but between roles: framework users and framework developers.

 For the framework user (who may be a developer himself but is now concerned with working _with_ the framework), a usable framework is also easy to understand.
 That ease of understanding is primarily achieved through clear framework documentation and, where applicable, concise code.

 For the framework developer, there’s much more emphasis on usable code.
-Luckily, there are two things we can link with helping code usability: [maintainability practices](https://meiert.com/en/blog/maintainability-guide/) and code conventions (coding guidelines).
+Luckily, there are two things linked with helping code usability: [maintainability practices](https://meiert.com/en/blog/maintainability-guide/) and code conventions (coding guidelines).
 Adherence to maintainability practices and consistent style are the backbone for usable code.

 With slightly smaller boundaries than [developer experience](https://web.archive.org/web/20150801063134/http://developerexperience.org/), I generally believe there is a subfield of usability: _developer usability._ It could be defined as “the ease of use and learnability of code.”
 Yet perhaps usable code goes under different names.